|Position Purpose summary:

 - As required and as applicable, make suggestions that will improve efficiency, working conditions or procedures to the Withdrawal Management Program Manager

-- Perform all necessary clerical duties and report writing
+- Perform all necessary clerical duties, data entry, and report writing

 - Answer the phone and relay messages as required